-As Street Photographers, a lot of our focus is dedicated to our subjects and everything in in front of them.
+As Street Photographers, a lot of our focus is dedicated to our subjects and everything in front of them.
 But what lies behind them deserves our attention as well.
 With a background that is complementary to the subject, the picture achieves a new level of quality.
-Contrary, the image can be disrupted by a chaotic background that distracts the viewer.
+Contrary, the image can be disrupted by a chaotic background in photography that distracts the viewer.

-What qualifies as a good Background?
+What qualifies as a good Background in Photography?

 How can we achieve the ideal Backdrop?

-Once again the iconic phrase from Robert Capa “If your picture isn’t good enough, you aren’t close enough” can improve the image.
-If your background is too chaotic and no angle can help you, one solution is to simply increasing the ratio in favor of your subject.
+Once again the iconic quote from Robert Capa “If your picture isn’t good enough, you aren’t close enough” can improve the image.
+If your background is too chaotic and no angle can help you, one solution is to simply increase the ratio in favor of your subject.
 If you get closer more of the frame will be inhibited by the subject and less background noise will be visible.

 Experiment with Angles

 If you are in a wide open square downtown and can’t find the right direction for a nice background, the sky is your friend.
 Try to get as low as possible and photograph from a low point of view against the sky.
-Under normal circumstances this also offers the advantage that you create a natural contrast and your subject will separate greatly from the skyline.
+Under normal circumstances, this also offers the advantage that you create a natural contrast and your subject will separate greatly from the skyline.

-Photograph against the exterior Walls
+Photograph against the Exterior Walls

 This is a practical tip for your casual strolls on the sidewalk.
 During your walk, try to be closer to the street so that the people that you can photograph are in front of the buildings.
-Shooting with the street in the background is always a difficult task and in general will result in distracting backgrounds.
+Shooting with the street in the background is always a difficult task and in general, will result in distracting backgrounds.

-Search for the Background first
+Search for the Background in Photography first

-Sometimes it is more easier to create a great image by finding the stage first and letting the actors enter second.
+Sometimes it is easier to create a great image by finding the stage first and letting the actors enter the second.
 If you discover some nice architecture, great lighting or some wall art, all you need is a person that completes the scene.

 Use a flash